Solomon04/solomon04/README.md

 # Hi there 👋

+### Introduction
-I am a software engineer that loves to find problems and implement technical solutions.
+I am Solomon, a software engineer that loves to find problems and implement technical solutions!

+### What got me into tech?
 As an overly ambitious senior in high school, I learned I had a passion for entrepreneurship & management when l started my first company, FAVR, a two-sided marketplace allowing customers to request chores to be fulfilled by high school/college-age workers.
 Even though FAVR went bust, the technical skills I picked up while building the product allowed me to be hired as a software engineer right after high school graduation, despite not having a CS degree or Bootcamp cert.

+### What am I doing today?
-My unorthodox journey as a software engineer inspired me to eventually start [Icodestuff](https://www.youtube.com/c/Icodestuff), a YouTube channel teaching short-form programming tutorials that have amassed over 100K views.
-As of today, I am a full-stack software engineer at [Nerdery](https://nerdery.com) where I serve our client's needs for frontend (React) & backend (PHP).
-Furthermore, my passion for entrepreneurship lives on as I am the co-founder & Head of Product at [GoodRun](https://mn.goodrun.app), an application that offers a way for users to play pickup basketball and book gym rentals on a single platform.
+- My unorthodox journey as a software engineer inspired me to eventually start [Icodestuff](https://www.youtube.com/c/Icodestuff), a YouTube channel teaching short-form programming tutorials that have amassed over 100K views

-tldr:
-- I am a software engineer at Nerdery
+- I am a full-stack software engineer at [Nerdery](https://nerdery.com) where I serve our client's needs for frontend (React) & backend (PHP)
-- I am a content creator at Icodestuff
-- I am a co-founder at GoodRun
+- I am the co-founder & Head of Product at [GoodRun](https://mn.goodrun.app), an application that offers a way for users to play pickup basketball and book gym rentals on a single platform.

 ### Favorite Tech
 - NextJS